kingparra/hpfp/08_-_recursion/notes.rst

 8.1 Recursion
 -------------
-.. topic:: Recursion as a general concept

-   Recursion is a general pattern where something contains a smaller instance of itself.
-   It can be recognized in all kinds of structures and processes, both in the natural world and in language.

-   In Haskell, we use recursion to express repetition.
-Wherever an indefinite control flow construct like a while-do-done loop is normally used, you can use recursion instead.

-   In problem analysis, recursion can be thought of as a special case of divide-and-conquer to break problems down into subproblems that are easier to solve.

 .. topic:: Recursive function calls combine several concerns

    Recursion is interesting because it combines three separate steps: